pfroysdon/pfroysdon.github.io/_pages/projects.md

 {% include base_path %}

-This is a collection of projects from my **MS research, PhD research, and hobby interests**.
+This is a collection of projects from my **PhD research, MS research, and personal interests**.

 Note: **Most projects require a password to access the source code**, while others are free and open to the public.
 This page is a **work in progress,** some projects are better documented than others.
 I will clean this up as I have time to do so.